Jia Mi: Conflict with Crown Prince Sima Yu

 Crown Prince Sima Yu was despised by the Jia family due to the fact that he was not Jia Nanfeng's biological son.
 Jia Mi also disliked Sima Yu and refused to treat him with proper ceremony even after his grandmother told him to treat Yu kindly.
 Both Guo Huai and Sima Yu proposed that Yu marry with Jia Mi's sister to establish stronger ties between Yu and the Jia clan.
 However, this was turned down by Empress Jia and Jia Wu.
 Instead, the sisters wedded Sima Yu to Wang Yan's younger daughter and Jia Mi to Wang's elder daughter.
-Sima Yu was discontent at the fact that Jia Mi was given the most beautiful of the two.
+Sima Yu was discontent at the fact that Jia Mi was given the more beautiful of the two.

 In 299, Jia Mi was made a tutor to Sima Yu.
 However, Jia Mi still refused to show him respect.
 Sima Yu's uncle, the Prince of Chengdu, Sima Ying, confronted and scolded Jia Mi for his rudeness towards the Crown Prince.
 Jia Mi was angered by this, so he brought the matter to Empress Jia and arranged for Sima Ying to be moved away from Luoyang to Yecheng, assuringly to have him command the garrison.
-The hostile reception from Jia Mi caused Sima Yu to avoid him despite his Attendant, Pei Kai (裴權) warning him not to.
+The hostile reception from Jia Mi caused Sima Yu to avoid him despite his Attendant, Pei Quan (裴權) warning him not to.

 Jia Mi eventually took steps to remove Sima Yu from his title of Crown Prince.
 He told Empress Jia that Sima Yu would seek to destroy the Jia clan if he were to succeed Emperor Hui.
 He suggested to her that a more submissive and controllable Crown Prince should replace him at once.
 Empress Jia agreed with her nephew, so she began spreading degrading rumours of Sima Yu.
 She also started pretending to stuff objects such as hay under her cloths to give the assumption that she was pregnant, and also adopted Jia Mi's brother, Han Weizu (韓慰祖), as her own.

 Finally, Sima Yu was made a commoner and later put under house arrest after he was tricked into writing a threatening edict against his father.
 Before he was escorted to Xuchang, an edict was made forbidding any minister to see him leave.
 However, some ministers like Jiang Tong and Wang Dun ignored it to bid their farewells.
-These ministers were thrown into jail in Luoyang and Henan, but the prisoners in Henan were purposefully released by Yue Guang.
-The official, Sun Tan (孫琰), admonished Jia Mi to let the prisoners and Yue Guang off to prevent further exalting over Sima Yu.
-Jia Mi agreed and ordered the Prefect of Luoyang, Cao Shu (曹攄) to release the prisoners in Luoyang.
+These ministers were thrown into jail in Luoyang and Henan, but the prisoners in Henan were deliberately released by Yue Guang.
+The official Sun Yan (孫琰) admonished Jia Mi to let the prisoners and Yue Guang off to prevent further exalting over Sima Yu.
+Jia Mi agreed and ordered the Prefect of Luoyang, Cao Shu (曹攄; great-grandson of Cao Xiu) to release the prisoners in Luoyang.